xnor-gate/shibboleth_bot/README.md

     $ python3 -m pip install -r requirements.txt
     ```

-To set up a Discord server for development:
+To make a new instance of the bot and add it to your server:

 1. [Obtain](https://discordpy.readthedocs.io/en/latest/discord.html#creating-a-bot-account) a Discord bot token and save it in `config/token.txt`.
-2. [Invite](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) the bot to an appropriate server.
-Make a role for it that grants it the following permissions:
+2. [Invite](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) the bot to an appropriate server using the instructions in [the previous section](#adding-the-bot-to-your-server).
-    * Manage Roles
-    * Manage Channels
-    * Create Instant Invite
-    * View Channels (you can deny this for channels you don't want to the bot to see)
-    * Send Messages
-    * Manage Messages
 3. (Optional) [Create](https://support.discord.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-) an appropriately named role on the server for each channel (to hold users who are currently playing).
 You can also create a role for players who wish to be notified of a game.
 Role names are configured in `./config`.
 (See `./config/shib.yaml` for an example.)
 Make sure the playing role is below the role for your bot (otherwise permissions won't work).

 Run unit tests: